longwei/iOS_randomStuff/README.md

    [super init] super initial chain, similar to Javascript properties chaining
 - for instance method, + for class method
 - exception:

+## ARC
+Smart Pointer

+- all obj-c object are in heap, same as Java, however, object never inside others.
+- method and function create stacks. retired retain and release.
+- pointer convey _ownership_ of the objects that they pointer to
+- memory leak and premature deallocation. parent destroy chain.
+- weak reference: a variable that not take the ownership of pointer object. break retain cycle to parent and child relationship.
+- @property for declaration @synthesize for implementation, and declaration of the instance variable
+- copy annotation

+##delegation and core location
+- Project, target, framework